 - Only those requests made and received on the official Request for Test Accommodations Form will be reviewed. - All requests must be made at the time of application.
-Accommodations cannot be added to an existing exam appointment.

-- If you miss the 8-week deadline, you may not be able to test during your chosen testing period and you will be subject to rescheduling or transfer fees. - Do not go to www.prometric.com or contact Prometric to request test accommodations as they are not authorized to approve accommodations.
-All requests for test accommodations must be submitted on the PTC Request Form. - If you need to use your cell phone or another electronic device to monitor a medical condition, such as diabetes, please be sure to include this on Part 1 of the Request for Test Accommodations Form so that we can notify Prometric in advance. - Only pre-approved test accommodations will be permitted on the day of the examination.
+Accommodations cannot be added to an existing exam appointment. - Do not go to www.prometric.com or contact Prometric to request test accommodations as they are not authorized to approve accommodations.
+All requests for test accommodations must be submitted on the PTC Request Form. - If you need to use your cell phone or another electronic device to monitor a medical condition, such as diabetes, be sure to include this on Part 1 of the Request for Test Accommodations Form so that we can notify Prometric in advance. - If you are a nursing parent and will need to use a breast pump during your exam, complete Part 1 of the Request for Test Accommodations Form and submit it at least 8 weeks before your testing period to allow time to make suitable arrangements at the test center. - Only pre-approved test accommodations will be permitted on the day of the examination.
 Test center personnel are not authorized to make any changes to the test accommodations on the day of the testing session and any such change may result in your examination score being canceled.